 Osteoporosis affects millions of people in the US, leading to a little under one million compression fractures a year.
-It also is a cause of chronic pain conditions for many patients.
+It also is a cause in many patients with chronic pain condition.

 Osteoporosis is a disease of the bone that results in bone fractures and deterioration of bone strength.
-In osteoporosis there is an imbalance: increased bone loss and a decrease in new bone formation.
+In osteoporosis there is an imbalance with increased bone loss and a decrease in new bone formation.

-Assess your environment to help prevent falls which will help decrease osteoporosis related complications.
+First important steps in prevention of osteoporosis or to minimize the effects of the disease is to get appropriate screening.
+Also make sure you have a balanced diet and appropriate amount of exercise.
+Access your environment to help prevent falls which will help decrease osteoporosis related complications.
 There are also many medications used in the prevention and treatment of osteoporosis.
 Consult with your doctor to discuss how you can take steps to prevent or address osteoporosis.
-Addressing osteoporosis will make a big difference in the overall management of your chronic pain condition.
+Addressing osteoporosis will make a big difference in your overall management of your chronic pain condition.

 Stretching & Core Strengthening